davidpd7/fraud/README.md

 The Fraud Detection App is a comprehensive tool designed for fraud detection tasks, providing a user-friendly interface and programmable functionality for integration into Python scripts.
 This README provides an overview of the app's components, functionalities, and usage instructions.

-Please note that this app is part of a project for a master's degree program and is only workable with the following dataset: Fraud Detection Dataset : 'https://www.kaggle.com/datasets/kartik2112/fraud-detection'
+Please note that this app is part of a project for a master's degree program and is only workable with the following dataset: Fraud Detection Dataset: https://www.kaggle.com/datasets/kartik2112/fraud-detection

 ## Installation